aengusmcmillin/aengusmcmillin.com/content/brain/brain.md

 I'm also working on improving the styling of course, will figure out previews of linked references as soon as possible, and if possible I would like to do more interactions in terms of opening multiple notes at the same time as well.

-This is all built as a [[Gatsby]] plugin, I will be working on open sourcing it hopefully soon.
-Need to clean up the code first a bit.
-In the meantime, you can find the very hacky version on my website's [Github](https://github.com/aengusmcmillin/aengusmcmillin.com/tree/master/plugins/gatsby-transform-brain).
+This is all built as a [[Gatsby Theme]].
+You can find the source and npm package installation instructions on [GitHub](https://github.com/aengusmcmillin/gatsby-theme-brain)

+### Changelog

+- 04/16/20 Details about brain theme and gatsby theme development
+- 04/14/20 Page about javascript
+- 04/13/20 First version of the brain